-Leading the way towards advancements begins with the technology and facilities for doctors to strive in.
-The Melvyn H Motolinsky Laboratory for Hematology Research allows personnel to remain on the cutting edge of the search for a cure.
+Leading the way towards advancements begins with technology and facilities for doctors to strive in.
+The Melvyn H Motolinsky Laboratory for Hematology Research allows personnel to remain on the cutting edge searching for a cure.

 Yetta and Ab Motolinsky created a living memorial for their lost son.
 With the help of their community, the vision of the Foundation and its purpose live on today.
 Board members including Nan (daughter) and Aran (grandson) continue the legacy of hope.

 On October 23, 2017, the the Melvyn H Motolinsky Foundation honored Joseph A. Barone, Pharm.D., FCCP, Dean and Professor II, Ernest Mario School of Pharmacy with the 2017 Distinguished Service Award.

 The Melvyn H Motolinsky Foundation would like to recognize and THANK the Dr. James J. O’Connell Fund for its very generous gift to our foundation.